-If you sign up for an account and their rewards card, you’ll even earn free parking.
-That’s exactly what we do!
+You'll even earn free parking if you sign up for an account and their rewards card/program.
+That's exactly what we do!
 You can park at various Fast Park & Relax locations across the United States and get rewarded for it.

 Cell Lot at RDU

 One of the best airport inventions of the 21st century was cell lots!
 This is where you can safely wait for flights to arrive if you're picking up a loved one or a friend at the airport.

 RDU has a cell lot.
 When you approach the airport, look for signs to follow to the lot, which is a 3-minute drive from the terminals.➡︎ The cell lot address at RDU is: 1000 Trade Dr, Morrisville, NC 27560

 We recommend booking a car through Discover Cars.
 RDU has the following rental car companies:

 Free shuttles to the rental car offices leave from the pickup location outside of baggage claim at each terminal.

 RDU info for rideshares is pretty simple!
 Uber and Lyft are easy to use to get to or from the airport.
 There are taxis in the ground transportation area too.

 An Uber/Lyft from the airport to downtown Raleigh, which is approximately a 20 to 25-minute drive, costs around $25-$30, during off-peak hours.